Last updated: March 20, 2023

-Perched on a cliff edge high above the Grose Valley, the Victoria Falls lookout is the starting point of a short but very steep bushwalk to one of the prettiest waterfalls in the Blue Mountains.
+Perched on a cliff edge overlooking the Grose Valley, the Victoria Falls lookout is the starting point of a short but very steep bushwalk to two of the prettiest waterfalls in the Blue Mountains.

-Victoria Falls is a stunning waterfall on Victoria Creek that drops 20m from a rock overhang, with the nearby cascades further upstream also worth a visit.
+Victoria Falls is a stunning waterfall on Victoria Creek that drops 20m from a rock overhang, with the nearby Victoria Creek Cascades further upstream also offering a beautiful water spectacle.

 |Victoria Falls Track|